GC6848/GC6848-Healthcare-Insurance-Premium-Prediction/Readme.md

 ### Conclusion
-Gaussian Naive Bayes is chosen as the final model as Gaussian Naive Bayes <br>
+Random Forest Regressor is chosen as the final model as Random Forest Regressor <br>
 (1) is not overfitting;
 (2) has highest adjusted r squared testing at 87%; and (3) has lowest RMSE testing at \$4,350 and third lowest RMSE training at \\$3,740, that is lower than that of baseline model.

-This model helps to predict fraud and reduce loss from fraud claims, which translates to saving.

 ### Recommendations